-- The Regional Ministers gave regular input to individual churches about good practice, backed up by the resources of Baptist House, as well as being involved in conflict resolution when necessary - A monthly email to all churches offers regular advice on many issues, helping the ministers and deacons to lead their churches well - Advice was given to individual churches about various current issues - Safeguarding training is being run across the association in the light of revised national policies and procedures.
+- The Regional Ministers gave regular input to individual churches about good practice, backed up by the resources of Baptist House, as well as being involved in conflict resolution when necessary. - A new Association website has been developed which together with regular email to all churches offers regular advice on many issues, helping the ministers and deacons to lead their churches well. - Advice was given to individual churches about various current issues. - Safeguarding training is being run across the association in the light of revised national policies and procedures.